3.6.1 – Procedure – Student Conduct

 - Being openly disruptive.

 - Engaging in verbal outburst, talking loudly to classmates independent of class discussion.

-- Talking in an openly abusive manner or disrespectful manner to the instructor and/or to classmates.
+- Communicating in an openly abusive manner or disrespectful manner to the instructor and/or to classmates.

-- Disregarding verbal and/or written instruction in relationship to expected codes of conduct during classroom instruction.
+- Disregarding verbal and/or written instruction in relationship to expected codes of conduct during class instruction.